embedr-finance/embedr-docs/docs/embedr-protocol/02-stable-coin-factory.md

 ### Liquidating Kasa(s)

 Liquidation is the process of closing a Kasa that has fallen below the minimum collateral ratio.
-Liquidation can be initiated by both users and Embedr Protocol.
+Liquidation can be initiated by both users and EMBEDr Protocol.

-Liquidated Kasas are closed and their collateral and debt are distributed to either the Stability Pool or other active Kasas.
+Liquidated Kasas are closed and their collateral and debt are redistributed to either the Stability Pool or other active Kasas.

 There are two scenarios that can happen during this process:

 - **If Stability Pool can cover Kasa's debt with it's total rUSD stake amount** - Kasa will be closed and all of it's collateral will be sent to stability pool providers as gains.
-- **If Stability Pool cannot cover Kasa's debt** - Kasa will be closed and it's collateral + debt will be distributed to all the other active Kasas.
+- **If Stability Pool cannot cover Kasa's debt** - Kasa will be closed and it's collateral + debt will be redistributed to all the other active Kasas.

-#### Stability Pool Distribution
+#### Stability Pool distribution

 If Stability Pool is used during the liquidation process, a snapshot of the pool is taken and saved in the protocol to determine each provider's share of the pool.

 The amount of collateral gained from the liquidated Kasa is sent to a new contract for providers to claim.
 This contract will be used to distribute the collateral to the providers based on the snapshot taken during the liquidation process.

-#### Active Kasa Distribution
+#### Active Kasa redistribution

-If Stability Pool is not used during the liquidation process, all of the collateral and debt of the liquidated Kasa is distributed to all the other active Kasas based on their collateral and debt amounts in the protocol.
+If Stability Pool is not used during the liquidation process, all of the collateral and debt of the liquidated Kasa is redistributed to all the other active Kasas based on their collateral and debt amounts in the protocol.

 ### Redeeming rUSD

 Redeeming rUSD is the process of exchanging `rUSD` for `COLLATERAL_TOKEN` as if `rUSD` is equal to exactly 1 USD.
 This means for X amount of `rUSD` - users will get X Dollars worth of `COLLATERAL_TOKEN` in return.

 To cover the redeemed `rUSD` amount and send collateral to the user, riskiest Kasas are selected and their collateral + debt is decreased.

 There are two scenarios that can happen during this process: